LasLabs/odoo-website/website_snippet_data_slider/README.rst

 To use this module, you need to:

 * Install `website_snippet_data_slider` module
+* Install `website_sale` module if you are planning on using this as a product carousel
 * Drop `Data Slider` building block anywhere on your site
 * Edit the configuration options to your liking
 * Save